GhostofGoes/ADLES/README.rst

    -  Resource extensions for testbeds (ICS/SCADA, Wireless, USB devices, car computers, etc.)
    -  Lab connectors

--  Vagrant image with a pre-configured VM running the system
+-  Vagrantfile that builds a lightweight VM running the system
+-  Dockerfile that builds a lightweight image running the system
 -  Public repository of packages
--  More example packages
+-  More example tutorials
 -  Improved documentation on how to make a package, how to setup a platform for system, etc.